Claiming injury compensation from companies who have ceased trading or are in administration

 If you believe that the company that you wish to pursue a claim for personal injury compensation against has gone in to administration or no longer trades you obviously won’t know where you stand until you get some specialist help.
 Why not contact us and let us do some investigations for you.
 We’ll be able to find a solicitor willing to look in to the claim and they can then evaluate the likely outcome should any claim be made.
 Remember, it costs you nothing to look in to claiming or making a claim for personal injury compensation.
 There is nothing to pay if the claim doesn’t succeed, so you have nothing to lose.

-82 questions have been answered on this subject, why not ask your own?
+82 questions have been answered on this subject - ask us your question

 Please note we can only deal with claims within the UK legal system.
 Your question will appear once approved and we'll reply as soon as we can.
 Your email address will not be published, your name will, so feel free just to use a first name.